kokarn/ai-comms/README.md

 You will then get a `round-ended` event with the result for the round.
 You will then get a `game-ended` event with the result for the whole game.

+### Easy setup
+An easy way to setup and test is to run both the server and an opponent on your local machine.
+For that you will need [Node.js](https://nodejs.org/en/) installed in your local machine.

+Just start both the server and at least one opponent in their own shells.

 ### Running the server
 cd into the `server` folder
 run `npm install`
 run `npm start`

 ### Running the opponents
 cd into the opponent folder you want to run